dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/virtual-mode-in-the-windows-forms-datagridview-control.md

 helpviewer_keywords:
   - "DataGridView control [Windows Forms], virtual mode" ms.assetid: feae5d43-2848-4b1a-8ea7-77085dc415b5
+description: Learn about virtual mode in the Windows Forms DataGridView control, including its implementation and use.
 ---
 # Virtual Mode in the Windows Forms DataGridView Control
 With virtual mode, you can manage the interaction between the <xref:System.Windows.Forms.DataGridView> control and a custom data cache.
 To implement virtual mode, set the <xref:System.Windows.Forms.DataGridView.VirtualMode%2A> property to `true` and handle one or more of the events described in this topic.
 You will typically handle at least the `CellValueNeeded` event, which enables the control look up values in the data cache.